kevi8991/kevi8991.github.io/_posts/travelogue/2017-12-16-paris-in-four-days.md

 	<figcaption>A Spooky Smile.
 Skulls were often arranged in lines or patterns among the bones.</figcaption>
 </figure>

 Just goes to show how inefficient traditional burials were and/or are, I suppose.
-Anyway, we grabbed some wine and cheese on the way back to the AirBnB, and called it a night.
+Anyway, we grabbed dinner at [Le Hibou](http://lehibouparis.fr/en/services) on the way back to the Airbnb, and called it a night.

 ## Day Two

 <figure>
 	<img src="/images/travelogue/paris-in-four-days/000062820015.jpg" alt="image">
 	<figcaption>Morning stroll down the Seine.
-You can see the #10 subway crossing the river here.</figcaption>
+You can see the #5 subway crossing the river here.</figcaption>
 </figure>

 The second day of our trip was very much the day we embraced the joys of being a tourist.
 We took a lovely stroll down the Seine, snapping more than our fair share of photos along the way.